Xangis/wbsrch/README.md

 It's probably a better idea to use your existing nginx.conf file and add the lines that reference blockips.conf from nginx.conf to it manually, since the one in this source distribution is from an older version of Nginx.

+## Certificates

+This uses Certbot for certificates.
+See config/certbot.txt for how to set up Certbot.

 # Conclusion

 You should absolutely not use the WbSrch engine if you want to build a full-sized consumer-facing search engine.